 Winners in earlier years include the cellist Jacqueline du Pre, harpsichordist Melvyn Tan, pianist Piers Lane and singer Jacques Imbrailo, who all went on to important careers.

 This year, at the Queen Elizabeth Hall at Southbank Centre on 30 May, there are four finalists.
 Each has already won through their various sections.
 They are trombonist Kris Garfitt, violinist Roberto Ruisi, bass William Thomas and pianist Joseph Havlat.
 And each has just 15 minutes to make their mark, giving a mixed programme to an audience of music-lovers and jury of music professionals.
 The overall winner will walk away with £15,000 and is sure of bookings flooding in.

 The judges for 2019 include Gavin Henderson, principal of the Royal Central School of Music and Drama, who chairs the jury, composer Cheryl Frances-Hoad and singer Ailish Tynan.
-While they come to their decision, there will be further entertainment from A4 Brass Quartet and the Marmen Quartet.
+While they come to their decision, there will be further entertainment from Hermes and the Mithras.

 Opera star Jacques Imbrailo was the Gold Medal winner 2006.
 Photo: Sam Canetty-Clark

 In London audiences have the chance to catch artists assured of great futures as they rise to the top, and the ROSL Gold Medal is a benchmark for many stars, like the Jette Parker Young Artists scheme at the Royal Opera House.
 Catch this competition for a glimpse of the future – and, of course, the fun of choosing a favourite artist and seeing if the judges agree.

 |What||ROSL Gold Medal Final, Queen Elizabeth Hall|